 Drug overdoses have dramatically increased over the last two decades, with deaths increasing more than four times between 1999 and 2017.
 In 2017, more than 70,000 people died from drug overdoses, making it a leading cause of injury-related death in the United States.
 Of those deaths, roughly 68 percent involved a prescription or illicit opioid.
 If anything, the epidemic has worsened in recent years.
 Of particular concern is illicitly manufactured fentanyl, which is 50 to 100 times more potent than morphine.

 The prevalence of opioid use disorder (OUD) has also risen dramatically among pregnant and parenting women, more than quadrupling from 1999 to 2014.
 A contributing factor in pregnancy-associated deaths, opioid use among pregnant women has also generated a corresponding rise in neonatal abstinence syndrome (NAS) as well as a dramatic increase in children entering the child welfare system.
-Many states have identified pregnant and postpartum women as a priority population for SUD recovery efforts, yet gaps remain in care for this vulnerable population.
+Many states have identified pregnant and postpartum women as a priority population for SUD recovery efforts, yet gaps remain in care.

 The Don Ball Technical Assistance Center has developed a wide range of tools, processes, and practices to help organizations like yours deliver effective SUD treatments.
 As a result of long-term partnerships with law enforcement, health departments, and community-based organizations, we are nationally recognized for developing highly effective, evidence-based prevention and recovery strategies.
 We never stop working to better understand the epidemic and identify effective ways of preventing opioid overdoses and opioid-related harm.

 The Best Tools—Communication And Collaboration